AVSystem/developer-zone/docs/Cloud_integrations/Device_Integration_Center/overview.md

       * `value` *(type: string|number)* - the value of the changed LwM2M resource.

         !!!
 Note "Value format"
-            Although it can be a number, in the case of the `JSON` content type it must be enclosed in quotation marks.
+            Although it can be a number, in the case of the `JSON` content type must be enclosed in quotation marks.

 Available variables differs from context where they are used.
 For detailed information, see [headers](#headers) and [body](#body).